-I will be the first to admit that I’m lucky as hell to call New York City home, but one of the biggest drawbacks to living in what is arguably the greatest city in the world is fact that it can cause traveling to other big cities seem a lot less appealing.
+I will be the first to admit that I’m extremely lucky to call New York City home, but one of the biggest drawbacks to living in what is arguably the greatest city in the world is the fact that it can make traveling to other urban destinations seem a lot less appealing.

 WHERE TO STAY | Cavas Wine Lodge

 For reasons unknown, we got upgraded to the most marvelous suite at the Cavas Wine Lodge.
 This idyllic, private resort is situated on a 55-acre vineyard that is surrounded by lavender fields and sweeping views of the majestic Andes mountains.
 This was one of the most unique and beautiful hotel stays we’ve experienced to date and I cannot recommend this hotel more.
 You can expect gorgeous rooms, attentive staff, good food, and remarkable views throughout the property.

 During the day we rode our hotel bikes through the vineyards and at night, we sipped on glasses of Malbec while taking in breathtaking sunsets, starry nights, and a live tango performance right on the hotel grounds.

 Wining and dining at the nearby vineyards is a must.
 Not only are the tours educational and interactive, but many also include a delicious al fresco lunch as well.